LLM/Agent-as-Data-Analyst: A Survey: INTRODUCTION

 $\bullet$ \textit{\underline{3D Model.}} 3D models represent objects or scenes in Euclidean space, expressed as point clouds, meshes, or voxels, and are widely applied in scene understanding and scientific analysis.
 Conventional pipelines rely on geometric processing (e.g., mesh simplification, point cloud registration) \cite{hoppe1997view,garland1997surface,chen1992object} and modeling software such as Blender or Maya \cite{blain2019complete,tickoo2018autodesk}, which require manual annotation and lack semantic understanding.
 Recent LLM-based approaches enable 3D–language alignment~\cite{hong20233d}, where geometry is transformed into structured embeddings or textual descriptions for reasoning.
 Agents orchestrate specialized 3D encoders and toolchains to support downstream tasks such as captioning, navigation, and scientific QA \cite{hong20233d,xiong20253ur}.
-Building on this foundation, \textit{3D-Language Fusion} provides unified frameworks that map point clouds and meshes into embeddings aligned with natural language, enabling tasks such as captioning and QA 3D-LLM~\cite{hong20233d}, 3UR-LLM~\cite{xiong20253ur} Domain-specific extensions integrate molecular and protein structures into multimodal reasoning, as in 3D-MoLM~\cite{li2024towards}, ProteinChat~\cite{guo2023proteinchat}, and ProtChatGPT~\cite{wang2024protchatgpt}.
-Moreover, \textit{3D-Derived Task Enhancement} leverages multi-agent systems leverage textual mediation of geometry for scene description, navigation, and retrieval, improving interpretability and efficiency~\cite{hong20233d,xiong20253ur,li2024towards}.
-Finally,\textit{Cross-Modal Refinement} employs feature enhancement and domain adaptation techniques bridge 2D and 3D modalities, strengthening generalization in multimodal LLMs (e.g., visual grounding, 2D–3D alignment, or joint pretraining)~\cite{hong20233d,li2024towards,li2024towards,xiong20253ur}.
+Building on this foundation, {3D-Language Fusion} provides unified frameworks that map point clouds and meshes into embeddings aligned with natural language, enabling tasks such as captioning and QA 3D-LLM~\cite{hong20233d}, 3UR-LLM~\cite{xiong20253ur} Domain-specific extensions integrate molecular and protein structures into multimodal reasoning, as in 3D-MoLM~\cite{li2024towards}, ProteinChat~\cite{guo2023proteinchat}, and ProtChatGPT~\cite{wang2024protchatgpt}.
+Moreover, {3D-Derived Task Enhancement} leverages multi-agent systems leverage textual mediation of geometry for scene description, navigation, and retrieval, improving interpretability and efficiency~\cite{hong20233d,xiong20253ur,li2024towards}.
+Finally, {Cross-Modal Refinement} employs feature enhancement and domain adaptation techniques(e.g., visual grounding, 2D–3D alignment, or joint pretraining) to bridge 2D and 3D modalities, strengthening generalization in multimodal LLMs~\cite{hong20233d,li2024towards,li2024towards,xiong20253ur}.